open-horizon/examples/edge/services/visual_inferencing/CreateService.md

   hzn exchange service list
   ```

-## Publishing A Policy For Your Cpu2evtstreams Example Edge Service
+## Publishing A Policy For Your Object Detection and Classification Example Edge Service

 1. Set the required environment variables:
   ```bash